jdrumgoole/pymongoshell/README.md

-# mongodbshell : A class that makes it easy to use MongoDB in the python shell
+# mongodbshell : A module that makes it easy to use MongoDB in the python shell

-the Python shell is the ideal environment for Python developers to interact with MongoDB.
+The Python shell is the ideal environment for Python developers to interact with MongoDB.
 However output cursors and interacting with the database requires a little more boilerplate than is convenient. the `mongodbshell` package provides a set a convenience functions and objects to allow easier